trimstray/nginx-admins-handbook/README.md

 I was interested in everything: NGINX internals, functions, security best practice, performance optimisations, tips & tricks, hacks and rules, but all documents treated the subject lightly.

 Of course, I know that we also have great resources like a [Official Documentation](https://nginx.org/en/docs/) or [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html).
-It's out of the question, these are definitely the best assets for us and in the first place you should seek help there.
+On a different note, these are definitely the best assets for us and in the first place you should seek help there.

-For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
+For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet (if it's possible) which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 That's why I created this repository.

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments).
 Many of these refer to external resources.

 Throughout this handbook you will explore the many features of NGINX.
-You will also learn how to use them properly.
+You will also learn how to testing the performance or how to resolve debugging problems.
+You will discover as several practices related to hardening.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.